heroesofabenez/game/INSTALL.md

 Auto install
 ------------

-After cloning the repository, you have to install the dependencies, create certain folders, local configuration file and database with basic data.
+After cloning the repository, you have to install the dependencies and create certain folders, local configuration file and database with basic data.
 You can do that by hand if you wish but there is a script which will do that for you.
 The scripts is called install.sh (yes, it is only for Unix-like systems).
 After running it you can skip to part Database.

 Creating folders